8 Tips to Help Children to Overcome Fear of Kids’ Dentists in Buford

 7. Avoid bribery.
 Many experts do not recommend promising your child a special treat if she behaves well at the dentist.
 Doing so will only increase their apprehension.
 Instead, after the visit is over, praise your child for her good behavior and bravery.

 8. Emphasize the importance of good oral hygiene.
-Teach your child that visiting the kids’ dentist in Flowery Branch is a necessity, not a choice, and that the dentist will take care of his teeth so that they are strong enough for him to eat.
-You might also explain that the dentist helps keep cavities at bay and ensures that his patients will have a beautiful smile for years to come.
+Teach your child that visiting the kids’ dentist in Buford is a necessity, not a choice and that the dentist will take care of his teeth so that they are strong enough for him to eat.
+You might also explain that the dentist helps keep cavities at bay and ensures that his patients will have a beautiful smiles for years to come.

-We want to be your kids’ dentist office in Flowery Branch!
+We want to be your kids’ dentist’s office in Buford!
 Contact us today to schedule a consultation for your child.
 You can call us or book an appointment online.
 And be sure to check out our before and after gallery and our testimonials and reviews before your visit!
-You can also take our online consult quiz to explore your options without sitting in the chair.
+You can also take our online consult quiz to explore your options without sitting in a chair.